zcourts/higgs/README.md

 # Higgs Boson

-The name shamelessly stolen from the almost mystical Higgs Boson http://en.wikipedia.org/wiki/Higgs_boson .
+The name shamelessly stolen from the almost mythical Higgs Boson http://en.wikipedia.org/wiki/Higgs_boson .

 * __Higgs__ - the name of the library
 * __Boson__ - the name of the protocol, the protocol specification is in the "info.crlog.higgs.protocols.boson" package